Best Databricks Engineering Companies 2026 for Product Teams and Scale-Ups

 What to Verify Before Choosing a Databricks Engineering Partner

-Ask for project-specific Databricks references — not company-level partner badges
+Ask for project-specific Databricks references; not company-level partner badges

-A Databricks partner listing confirms enrollment requirements were met, not that engineers on your project have shipped Delta pipelines.
+A Databricks specialist listing confirms enrollment requirements were met, not that engineers on your project have shipped Delta pipelines.
 Ask: "Can you describe three projects where your engineers built and maintained Databricks workflows?
 Who was the primary engineer?"
 Vague answers indicate the capability is organizational rather than engineer-level.

-Screen the engineer who will actually work on your project — not the pre-sales team
+Screen the engineer who will actually work on your project; not the pre-sales team

 Ask a concrete Spark question during technical evaluation: how they handle shuffle partitions on a large join, how they configure Auto Loader for streaming ingestion, or when they use Z-ordering in Delta Lake.
 Production engineers answer from experience; engineers who have completed training answer from documentation.
 The difference is clear within minutes.